Christian Era Calendars summarizes key identifiers leading to date

 Jesus fulfilled the scriptural prophecies of the Old Testament in the New Testament.
 Among the many

-8th century BCE prophet, Isaiah.
+8th century B.C. prophet, Isaiah.
 Christianity emphasizes the

-prophecies and the steps to completion.
-Many feel the predictions
+prophecies, and the steps to completion.
+Many feel the

 For early Christians, the Jewish Calendar sequence of lunar